Dave1975-spring/RPNV_Calculator/README.md

 - C recalls the value from a memory register from 0 to 9 and place it in the stack X register
 - P recalls the pi-greek value
 - F toggles the F second function
 - E for EEX function

+Launching with 'log' option writes a datalog file containing all calculator keystrokes.

 ![Calc layout](https://github.com/user-attachments/assets/05ecbbef-787c-4fd0-afc1-cd8879086e32)